Chocolate Covered Caramel Pretzel Cookies

 - Add eggs, mixing in between each one.

-- Add baking soda, vanilla, and flour.
-Mix well until dough forms.
+- Add baking soda (plus hot water), vanilla, and flour.
+Mix until dough forms.

 - Add the chocolate covered pretzels to the bowl and mix well, breaking up most of the pretzels.